ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 4. **Analyze Bias and Ethical Considerations in AI**
    - Identify various types of bias in AI datasets and algorithms.
    - Assess the societal impact of biased AI systems.
-   - Employ methods for detecting and mitigating bias, promoting fairness and accountability.

 5. **Implement Effective Data Governance Frameworks for AI**
    - Describe the components of a data governance framework.
    - Establish data ownership, accountability, and metadata management practices.
-   - Utilize tools and technologies to maintain data quality and compliance.

 6. **Manage the Data Lifecycle in AI Systems**
    - Develop strategies for ethical data collection and sourcing.
    - Ensure data quality through preprocessing and implement version control for datasets.
-   - Automate data lifecycle processes with AI technologies.

 7. **Promote Transparency and Explainability in AI**
    - Explain the importance of transparency and interpretability in AI decision-making.
    - Use tools like LIME and SHAP to ensure model explainability.
-   - Balance transparency with data privacy and communicate decisions effectively to stakeholders.

 8. **Explore Future Trends in AI Governance and Security**
    - Understand the role of AI in enhancing governance processes.
    - Evaluate the impacts of quantum computing and blockchain on AI security.

-   - Discuss predictions and evolving standards for ethical AI governance over the next decade.
+9  **Particiants will understand  Deloitte's Trustworthy AI framework.**

 This session aims to equip participants with the knowledge and skills required to effectively address data governance and security challenges in AI systems while adhering to ethical, legal, and societal standards.